kipcole9/digital_token/README.md

 This library provides a means to download and access the digital token registry.
 One application is the upcoming integration of `digital_token` into [ex_money](https://github.com/kipcole9/money) providing money operations on both ISO 4217 currencies and ISO 24165 digital tokens.

+### Digital Token Identifier Format

+The basic number is eight characters (alphanumeric) in length but excludes vowels (A, E, I, O, U) and the letter Y, and zero shall not be the first character.
+A ninth character is added and is calculated as a checksum.

 ### Non-ISO 4217 cryptocurrency codes

 The following are examples of commonly-used but non-compliant `ISO 4217` currency codes.
 This, plus the inherent flux in the number of digital currencies gave rise to `ISO 24165`.